 A couple of weeks later I was asked to do a series of five programmes.
-Video has been the latest challenge, and I have been involved in various productions along with the rest of the family.
-Bill has bought video production facilities and we are able to do this more or less in-house.
+Video was the next challenge, and I have been involved in various productions along with the rest of the family.
+Bill bought video production facilities and we were able to do this more or less in-house.
 I was petrified to start with - I'm no actress and feel uncomfortable with the lights and scripts.
 But my attitude is that if the videos are going to help people, especially women, then I am prepared to stretch far enough to make it happen.
-As a result, my ministry, and Bill's, has spread literally world-wide.
+As a result, my ministry, and Bill's, has spread literally worldwide.

 My ministry has progressed step by step, stage by stage.
 It's been rather like climbing a ladder - the first six steps are easy, the next six more challenging.
-The higher you go the more scary it becomes - both looking ahead and looking back.
+The higher you go the scarier it becomes - both looking ahead and looking back.